EXPERIENCED BERGEN COUNTY LAW FIRM PROVIDES STRONG ADVOCACY DURING EQUITABLE DISTRIBUTION OF MARITAL PROPERY

 - Bank, retirement, and investment account statements for both spouses;

 - Property deeds and titles for both spouses:

 - Family business records

 - An inventory of non-titled assets (such as furniture, collections, and jewelry)

 - A list of items that you or your spouse owned prior to your marriage

-When preparing to meet with a divorce attorney, it will be helpful to spend some time thinking about what matters the most to you in your divorce.
+When preparing to meet with a divorce attorney, it will be helpful to spend some time thinking about what matters the most to you when it comes to assets and property.
 Do you want to keep the family home?
-Do you have specific wants or needs with regard to child custody?
-These are just a couple of the questions you will want to consider thoroughly.
+Do you have a business that you wish to protect from being divided or disrupted because of your divorce?
+Are there assets that have sentimental value that you wish to keep?
+These are just a few of the questions you will want to consider thoroughly.

 - Deferred compensation

 - Summer and vacation homes